saada/XMetaL/README.md

 ### HTML helper
 HTML is probably the most popular XML-based language.
-Therefore, baked into xMetal is a helper with a list of primitive html components.
+Therefore, baked into XMetaL is a helper with a list of primitive html components.
 To use those primitives, simply run
 ```js
 const {h1, h2, div} = require('./Html')